ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 * Computations for graded content include only problems for which students can click **Check** to submit their responses.
-If students can only save their responses without submitting them (that is, the **Maximum Attempts** for the problem is set to 0), data is not available for student submission computations.
+If students can only save their responses without submitting them (that is, if the **Maximum Attempts** for the problem is set to 0), data is not available for student submission computations.

 * Only problem activity that occurred after 23 Oct 2013 is included.
-In addition, at least one student must have submitted an answer after 6 Mar 2014.
+In addition, for data to be available for a problem at least one student must have submitted an answer for that problem after 6 Mar 2014.

 **Graded Content Submissions .csv file**